sgdan/cloudformation-scripts/README.md

 # Download config map
 curl -O https://amazon-eks.s3-us-west-2.amazonaws.com/cloudformation/2019-02-11/aws-auth-cm.yaml

+# Find WorkerRole resource generated with EksCluster stack in AWS console
+# Copy its "Role ARN" into aws-auth-cm.yaml in the "rolearn" field
-# Replace rolearn with the newly created WorkerRole ARN, then apply the config
+# Then apply the config to the cluster
 kubectl apply -f aws-auth-cm.yaml

 # Create workers
 ./update.sh EksWorkers

+# Workers should be created and join the cluster, check with
+kubectl get nodes

-# Use session manager to log into a worker node and check logs
+# If there's an issue, use session manager to log into a worker node and check logs
-journalctl -f -u kubelet
+sudo journalctl -f -u kubelet
 ```